-52. As reported in the previous follow-up report, the National Anti-Money Laundering Committee's focus in 2007 was in the area of legislative drafting.
-In 2008, the Committee was concerned with the adoption and subsequent ratification by Cabinet of a national

-AML/CFT policy and a national AML/CFT strategy, both of which were approved by Cabinet and have been published.
-The Committee was also involved in the following:

-- Canvassing with the relevant Ministerial Team for Government policy and legislative enactment. - Advocating on the committee's behalf with the Prime Minister and Prime Contact for expediency in recommendation implementation. - Making representations to Cabinet for the full staffing of the Prime Contact's Secretariat so that the Committee's work could be appropriately buttressed by a full time team of legal research experts. - Making appropriate representations with line Ministries for the strengthening of representation on the AML/CFT Committee. - Negotiating with the CFATF for assistance from international bodies such as the IMF/World Bank and CARTAC. - Engagement of a full time legal drafting expert to promote the committee's legislative agenda in accordance with the Strategy priorities - 53.
-At present the authorities advise that the Committee has been reconstituted to include a broader cross-section of stakeholders within the AML/CFT community and its terms of reference has been revised. - 54.
-With regard to the recommendation for the introduction of MOU's between the CBTT, the TTSEC and the FIU, there has been no change since the previous follow-up report which indicated that while section 8(2) of the FIA 2008 allows the Central Bank to share information with the designated authorities under the POCA, the provision does not include the TTSEC as required by the recommended action. - 55.
-In relation with the recommendation for improved co-operation amongst law enforcement and other competent authorities, the authorities advise at present on the following measures; - In May 2010 the FIU signed an MOU with the Criminal Tax Investigation (CTIU).
-In November 2010 one (1) request for information was received from CTIU and the request was satisfied - In October 2010 the Permanent Secretary of the Ministry of Finance approved the Exchange of Letter whereby the Customs & Excise Division will exchange relevant data with the FIU on cross-border currency declaration and cash seizures in accordance with the laws of Trinidad and Tobago.
-The structure and format of receiving the information is currently being addressed.
-In November 2010 the FIU under this agreement made a request for data on all cash seizures at Customs and Excise for 2010 and this request is currently being processed.
+- 89. As reported in the previous follow-up report, the National Anti-Money Laundering Committee's focus in 2007 was in the area of legislative drafting.
+In 2008, the Committee was concerned with the adoption and subsequent ratification by Cabinet of a national AML/CFT policy and a national AML/CFT strategy, both of which was approved by Cabinet and has been published.
+The Committee was also involved in the following: - Canvassing with the relevant Ministerial Team for Government policy and legislative enactment. - Advocating on the committee's behalf with the Prime Minister and Prime Contact for expediency in recommendation implementation. - Making representations to Cabinet for the full staffing of the Prime Contact's Secretariat so that the Committee's work could be appropriately buttressed by a full time team of legal research experts. - Making appropriate representations with line Ministries for the strengthening of representation on the AML/CFT Committee. - Negotiating with the CFATF for assistance from international bodies such as the IMF/World Bank and CARTAC. - Engagement of a full time legal drafting expert to promote the committee's legislative agenda in accordance with the Strategy priorities - 90.
+In the last follow-up report, the authorities advised that the Committee had been reconstituted to include a broader cross-section of stakeholders within the AML/CFT community and its terms of reference had been revised.
+No information on the activities of the Committee has been submitted for this follow-up report. - 91.
+With regard to the recommendation for the introduction of MOU's between the CBTT, the TTSEC and the FIU, there has been no change since the previous follow-up report which indicated that while section 8(2) of the FIA 2008 allows the Central Bank to share information with the designated authorities under the POCA, the provision does not include the TTSEC as required by the recommended action.